40 Watt Club

 Orange Twin Conservation Community

 If you love nature as much as you love music, there really is no better place to visit than Orange Twin.
 Just five miles outside of downtown Athens, Orange Twin is both a record label and an eco-village run by multi-instrumentalist Laura Carter of Elf Power.
-This beautiful community features a farm, garden and more than 100 acres of preserved woodlands.
+This beautiful community features a farm, garden, and more than 100 acres of preserved woodlands.
 If you’re really lucky, there will be a concert in the amphitheater.
 Recent performances include a magical evening with Neutral Milk Hotel.
-For the ultimate experience, book one of the two Airbnb spaces on the property — you can stay in the farmhouse or in a converted Blue Bird bus.

 Inside Wuxtry Records in Athens, Georgia